l-Luna/omnivore/README.md

 (again, all three are available for `Puzzle` and `Solution`)

 ## general data types
-alongside representing puzzles and solutions, omnivore also provides types like `HexIndex`, `Molecule`, `AtomType`, `Part`... for use in Opus Magnum-related programs. right now they're pretty bare-bones, but they may be improved for more standalone use.
+alongside representing puzzles and solutions, omnivore also provides types like `HexIndex`, `Molecule`, `AtomType`, `Part`... for use in Opus Magnum-related programs.